Garathd/Django-To-Do-List/README.md

 My design inspiration was essentially to bring my paper to do lists into an interactive application.
 I have a few small very basic sketches of more or less what I had un my head and how I wanted the site to look.
 I did my sketches using [Adobe XD](https://www.adobe.com/ie/products/xd.html).
 Screenshots can be found in the [mockups](https://github.com/Garathd/django-project/tree/master/mockups/images) folder and original Adobe XD Files can be found [here](https://github.com/Garathd/django-project/tree/master/mockups/xd-files).

-I was considering also doing some mobile resolution mockups but its more or less the same except for the mobile menu and certain ways elements are positioned
+I was considering also doing some mobile resolution mockups but it's more or less the same except for the mobile menu and certain ways elements are positioned

 ***Login/Register Pages*** These pages are more or less the same design wise.
 If there is an issue with either login or registration then a brief information message should appear on the screen.
 New users will be directed to the home page.